Iceland’s Golden Circle: Gay Couple Road Trip 2

 Our special tip: There is no entrance fee to pay when entering the hot spring area so a free visit around the clock is possible.
 After setting up our tent and stuff, we decided to discover the surrounding, being excited to see the origin of all geysers worldwide ALONE AT NIGHT.

 Wandering under a full moon in steam clouds makes it thrilling to walk through the area, not knowing when the next spouting will appear in the dark.
 Although that’s what a geyser is about, the periodical spouting off hot, boiling water, you never know when to expect the next steaming.
 And don’t forget to look up: especially the time of year between the end of August and spring it the time for Northern lights!
 We made here at Geysir our first impressive shot.
 The next morning we had enough time to see everything in daylight.
 A special and must see a place of the tour, seriously.

 3. Gullfoss – Powerful & one of the most impressive Waterfalls

 Distance Geysir to Gullfoss: ca. 10 km by car

-Around noon we said goodbye to Geysir heading further to our first big waterfall of our trip, Gullfoss.
+Around noon we said goodbye to Geysir heading further to the first big waterfall of our trip, Gullfoss.
 Literally, the Icelandic name of Gullfoss means “Golden waterfall” and is one of the most powerful and impressive waterfalls we saw on our 21 days road trip around Iceland.
 The waterfall even made our Top 13 Highlights of Iceland!
 The water from the river Hvítá runs down the canyon and drops in 2 steps first 11 and then 21 meters down into a never-ending roaring of the water.
 Curtains of mist floating along the riverside.
 When you first see the river and falling water, it looks like the river is swallowed up by the earth.
 A spectacular experience.
-Our tip: take waterproof clothing there and a camera protection for the mist.
+Our tip: take waterproof clothing there and camera protection for the mist.

 More Waterfalls on our way from the Golden Circle to Vík